20+ great films for you and your kids to time travel through the last 100 years

 The Peanuts Movie

 This movie brings in all the silly fun of the comic and leaves out some of the melancholy.
-Charlie Brown tries a variety of activities to impress Little Red-Haired Girl, helped out by his friends.
+Charlie Brown tries a variety of activities to impress the Little Red-Haired Girl, and is helped out by his friends.
 Will he succeed?

 Pollyanna

-Orphaned Pollyanna teaches her aunt and neighbors about her “Glad Game,” something her father taught her, where she strives to find something to be glad about in everything that happens.
+Orphaned Pollyanna teaches her aunt and neighbors about the “Glad Game” her father taught her – this game involves striving to find something to be glad about in even the most difficult situations.
 Throughout the movie, things happen that make it very hard for her to stay “glad” – will Pollyanna stop playing her game?

 1990s